jannis-baum/arduino-cpp-style-printing/README.md

 ### Custom types and objects

-This can easily be expanded to print any custom classes' instances by adding definitions for how to print them to `source/print.cpp`!
+This can easily be expanded to print any custom classes' instances by adding definitions for how to print them.
+See `source/print.cpp` for examples of standard types.